SACAS went Global

 - Customers of the certified organizations and the end-users of products and services.

-The expectations of these interested parties find expression in the various aspects of the corporate policies of SACAS Ireland.
+The expectations of these interested parties are reflected in the various aspects of SACAS Ireland's corporate policies.

 Customer Expectations

 Customers and shareholders expect SACAS Ireland to provide high-quality auditing services and enhance management systems.
-They seek measurable improvements from the audit process and active support in identifying growth opportunities.
+They seek measurable improvements from the audit process and active support in identifying opportunities for growth.
 Audits will be customized to meet customer needs, often integrating multiple standards within a single procedure.
-Additionally, customers anticipate receiving internationally recognized certificates.
+Additionally, customers expect to receive internationally recognized certificates.

 Information to Clients